shadatrahman/shadatrahman.github.io/_posts/2025-10-17-taming-legacy-code-with-bmad-method-brownfield-guide.md

 ### Pitfall #5: Trying to Fix Everything At Once

-**What happened**: While adding AI features, I noticed Vue 2 was deprecated, SQLite was the wrong choice, my custom search was garbage, and tags were a mess.
+**What happened**: While adding AI features, I noticed some Flutter widgets needed refactoring, SQLite was the wrong choice, my custom search was garbage, and tags were a mess.
 I tried to fix all of it.

 **Result**: Scope explosion.
 Three weeks of work turned into "maybe I should just rewrite everything?" which is how projects die.

 **Lesson**: Stay focused on your feature.
-Make a separate backlog for tech debt (Vue 3 migration, database upgrade, tag refactor), but don't fix everything while adding AI.
+Make a separate backlog for tech debt (widget refactoring, database upgrade, tag refactor), but don't fix everything while adding AI.
 One thing at a time.

 ## Advanced Brownfield Techniques